-On a tour in Sweden, we unfortunately got a small crack in the bottom of the packraft.
+On a tour in Sweden, we unfortunately got a small crack in the floor of the packraft.
 The shores of the lakes we paddled were covered with sharp rocks.
 This was unfortunately bad luck and can happen with inflatable boats and that’s why you should always have a patch kit with you.

 For small holes and cracks, the packraft already comes with three small and three large round patches that are suitable for quick and long-term repairs.
 The self-adhesive patches have a 3M 300LSE adhesive, which promises a high initial adhesion and a durable adhesive strength.
 The material of the patch is sufficiently thick so that the patched area should withstand stresses (e.g. grounding).

 Patching the small crack worked very well for us right away, and the packraft is fully usable again with a small cosmetic blemish.
 However, the bottom did get more deep scratches, which we will observe over time.

 The dismantling of the Itiwit packraft is as usual with Packrafts simple and fast.
 You open the valve of the packraft and release the air.
 If you have luggage in the air tube, you can now open the TIZIP.

 On the seat you open the valve as well.
 There is a push button that you have to push in order to be able to push the air out.
 Theoretically, you can leave the thigh straps and the seat in the boat and fold the packraft like this.
 We take both out and put them separately in the transport bag.